 Here’s what you need to know about bringing kids to the library:

 - We really love kids!
 We have loads of great stuff at our library!
-Come do some puzzles, play with puppets, build with all different kinds of blocks, cook a meal in our play kitchen, set a train on its course at our train table, do some coloring, or of course, get comfy and read.
+Come do some puzzles, build with all different kinds of blocks, cook a meal in our play kitchen, set a train on its course at our train table, do some coloring, or of course, get comfy and read.

 - We are a kind of a noisy library, so don’t feel like you have to whisper when you come in.
 We try to use our inside voices, but sometimes even we get loud and giggly so we encourage you and little ones to come in and have fun with us!